 The second missile site was at Fort Tilden, in Rockaway, Queens, where Nike Ajax Missiles had been deployed in the 1950s.
 These were replaced by Nike Hercules missiles, in 1959.
 Soon these anti-ballistic missiles, usually armed with nuclear warheads were deployed at 19 sites ringing New York City.

-The risk posed by anti-ballistic missiles to New Yorkers themselves was raised by the City Council in a 1970 resolution, which called on Congress to reallocate the funds for missiles to the “needed domestic programs of our cities.”
+The risk posed by anti-ballistic missiles to New Yorkers themselves was raised by City Council members in a 1970 draft resolution (considered though not adopted), which called on Congress to reallocate the funds for missiles to the “needed domestic programs of our cities.”

 The missiles were removed in 1974 following the negotiation of the 1972 SALT and Anti-Ballistic Missile Treaties.
 Several decommissioned bases surrounding New York, including three associated with missile defense, have been transformed into Gateway National Recreation Area, a ring of sea-side parks and reserves around the mouth of the Harbor.
 (National Park Service, 2015).